However, Timaru

 The Benbow family

-spent a night in Timaru and left the following day by bullock wagon.
+spent their first night in Timaru and left the following day by

-A team of bullocks pulling a dray could average about 15
+bullock wagon.
+A team of bullocks pulling a dray could

-km per day on the dirt road and they were able to make a stopover by
+average about 15 km per day on the dirt road and they were able to make a

 The proprietor Mr Young pointed out the